Cost of LivingUpdated May 2026

 Is Boise Cheap or Expensive for Cost of Living?

-Why does cost of living cost less in Boise? a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges The west region's Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros., and ID's regulatory environment also play a role.
-Your budget will stretch further here than in most cities we track.
+Why do cost of living cost what they do in Boise? a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges The west region's Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros., and ID's regulatory environment also play a role.
+Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Boise